Dazcam/Bioinformatics-tutorials/pages/containers/build_basic_container.md

+---
+layout: page
+title: Building a container for tdespec
-# Building a container for tdespec
+description: Building a container for tdespec
+---

 **NOTE**: This method may need updating as it appears that singularity is changing to apptainer.
 On Hawk some of the commands below (such as the remote login and pull